 Photographic Styles has to be applied before you take a shot.
 You can't apply one of the four preset Photographic Styles after a shot has been taken, like you can with a filter or in the same way you can edit a photo by adjusting colour, contrast, saturation etc.

-To find Photographic Styles, launch the camera app on your iPhone 13 mini, iPhone 13, iPhone 13 Pro or iPhone 13 Pro Max.
+To find Photographic Styles, launch the camera app on your iPhone 13 mini, iPhone 13, iPhone 13 Pro, iPhone 13 Pro Max or iPhone SE (3rd generation).
 You can either then swipe up from the bottom and tap on the icon with the three squares, or you can tap on the icon with the three squares in the top right of your display, next to the Live Photo icon.

 Either will then launch the five presets - Standard, Rich Contrast, Vibrant, Warm and Cool - in the viewfinder showing you what your image will look like.